verrazzano/docs/content/en/docs/customize/opensearch.md

   ```
   {{< /clipboard >}}
 {{< alert title="NOTE" color="warning" >}}
+- To verify that plug-in has installed successfully, make sure no pod is in CrashLoopBackOff and check the plug-in's functionality is working fine.
 - Your environment must be able to connect to the Internet to access the provided plug-in URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plug-in.
-If there is any error during plug-in installation, then the OS pods (one per deployment) will go into the CrashLoopBackOff state.
+If there is any error during plug-in installation, then the one of the OS master pods will go into the CrashLoopBackOff state.
 Check the logs for the exact reason of the failure.
 In the case of an Internet issue, you might see SocketException or UnknownHostException exceptions in the logs.
 To resolve this issue, make sure that the pods are connected to the Internet.
 - Adding a new plug-in in the `plugins.installList` or removing a plug-in from the `plugins.installList` will result in restarting the OpenSearch related pods.
 - To be compatible, major, minor, and patch plug-in versions must match OpenSearch major, minor, and patch versions.
 For example, plug-ins versions 2.3.0.x are compatible only with OpenSearch version 2.3.0.
 {{< /alert >}}

 For OpenSearch Dashboard, you can provide the plug-ins by defining the field [spec.components.opensearch-dashboards.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.v1beta1.OpenSearchDashboardsComponent) in the Verrazzano custom resource.
+Here are some pre-built plugins that are bundled with OpenSearch Dashboard image.
+- indexManagementDashboards

 Here is a Verrazzano custom resource example to install plug-ins for the OpenSearch Dashboards:
 {{< clipboard >}}